 - Their level of tidiness and organization while cooking.
 Their focus on health and hygiene.

 - How quickly they execute orders and their attitude.
 If the chef keeps calm under pressure, that's a very good sign.

 - How they use resources, whether they recycle ingredients or waste them.

 - Knowledge of recipes, techniques, and tricks for preparing food.

 - Knowledge of measurements, weights, and cooking methods.

 - Coordinating the kitchen team's efforts and communicating with the wait staff.

-Fact: if a chef isn't effective all around, no matter how creative they are, it's best to find a replacement as soon as possible.
+Hint: if a chef isn't effective all around, no matter how creative they are, it's best to find a replacement as soon as possible.
 Often, very intense relationships are formed in restaurants between colleagues, and this may come into play when it comes time to let someone go.
 That's why it's important to have a competent chef.